Jukio Kallio

-Jukio Kallio is a Finnish composer, musician and game developer known for creating the soundtracks to Minit, Fall Guys, Nuclear Throne and Luftrausers.
-Kallio started making music in 2011 and created chiptune music on his own.
+Jukio Kallio is a Finnish video game composer known for creating the soundtracks to Minit, Fall Guys, Nuclear Throne and Luftrausers.
+He started making music in 2011 and created chiptune music on his own.
 He then met game developer and co-founder of former Dutch game studio Vlambeer, Jan Willem Nijman.
 Kallio collaborated with Nijman to develop and create the music to various titles made by Vlambeer.
 Kallio then collaborated with Daniel Hagström in 2020 to create the soundtrack to Fall Guys.

 Biography

-Jukio Kallio was born in Japan and is a musician and game developer based in Helsinki, Finland.
+Jukio Kallio was born in Japan to Finnish parents, and he is a musician and game developer based in Helsinki, Finland.
 His main musical genres consist of electronic music, ambient, breakbeat and chiptune.